Clivern/CygnusX1/README.rst

 Pallur
 =======

 A Modern Command Line Tool for Apache Kafka.
-It is easy to install and use.

 To use pallur, follow the following steps: